What do you know about Blue German Shepherds?

 Did you know they existed before reading this article?
 If so, how much did you know about them?

 The good news is we’ve gone out and found 5 little known secrets, facts and information to excite even the most knowledgeable German Shepherd fans

-For example, did you know blue coats and fur occurs in most breeds of dogs, and can be more common in the herding breeds like Great Danes and Border Collies.
-There is always alot of intrigue in these types of dogs, and a bit of confusion too.
-This is what you should know about the Blue German Shepherd:
+For example, did you know blue coats and fur occurs in most breeds of dogs, and can be more common in the herding breeds like Great Danes and Border Collies?